IgniteUI/indigo-design-docfx/en/components/slider.md

 ## Usage

-The Slider track color should always have a higher emphasis than the track base color.
-Both single value and range Sliders should be consistently styled i.e. the thumb color should match the track color.
+The Slider track color should always have a higher emphasis than the track base color and both single value and range Sliders should be consistently styled.

 | Do                            | Don't                           |
 | ----------------------------- | ------------------------------- |